 Ivacy covers the basics well and even throws in some extra features.
 However, it doesn't really cater to more advanced users, and many of its features are available on a limited selection of platforms only.
 Our Score: 7/10

-This VPN grew over the years, offering diverse groups of features targeted at online security and online content unblocking.
-So, let’s see what exactly this VPN offers.
+This VPN grew over the years, offering diverse groups of features targeted at online security and unblocking online content.
+So, let’s see what precisely this VPN offers.

 |DNS Leak Protection||YES|